Hassan-MFathy/Diamonds/README.md

 # Diamonds

-Diamonds price prediction
+Analyzing diamonds by their cut, color, clarity, price, and other attribute

-Analyzing diamonds by their cut, color, clarity, price, and other attribute Context
+Context

 This classic dataset contains the prices and other attributes of almost 54,000 diamonds.
 It's a great dataset for beginners learning to work with data analysis and visualization.

 Content